danieleades/requiem/README.md

 - support multiple parents per requirement
 - integrate with existing plain-text documentation tools such as [Sphinx](https://github.com/sphinx-doc/sphinx) and [MdBook](https://github.com/rust-lang/mdBook).

 This project is in its early stages and not ready for production use yet.
-Contributions are welcome.
+There will be bugs and errors in the documentation.
+Contributions are very welcome.

+This project also serves as an experiment in using structured specifications to drive AI agent based development workflows.
+To that end, this project also provides a Model Context Protocol (MCP) server in `req-mcp/` which exposes the project requirements to AI agents such as [Claude](https://claude.ai) and [GPT-4](https://openai.com).
+See `req-mcp/README.md` for details.

 Workspace layout: